 What is tinnitus?

-Tinnitus is a problem that causes you to hear a noise in one ear or both ears.
-People commonly think of it as ringing in the ear, but it also can be roaring, clicking, buzzing or other sounds.
+Tinnitus is a problem that causes you hear a noise in one ear or both ears.
+In most cases, nothing outside of you caused that noise.
+It’s an internal noise that only you hear in your ear.
+People commonly describe the noise as a “ringing in the ear.”
+It also can be roaring, clicking, buzzing, or other sounds.
 Some people who have tinnitus hear a more complex noise that changes over time.
 You may hear the noise constantly, or it may come and go.

 What causes tinnitus?

-Certain drugs that can damage the inner workings of the ear.
-For example, taking high doses of aspirin every day may lead to tinnitus.
+- Certain medicines that can damage the inner workings of the ear (for example, taking high doses of aspirin every day)